ApolloNet/amazing-mazes/README.md

 `move`: moves the hero to another cell

+`mutate`: transforms the hero's name, icon and hp

 `object`: adds an object to the hero's objects

 `protected`: the hero can only come on this cell if he has got the appropriate object